Birch Copse Primary School

 - Birch Copse Primary School

 Birch Copse is a two form entry primary school located in Tilehurst.
-There are 425 children attending the school, about half of whom come from the immediate local catchment area.
-The great majority of pupils are White British.
-Other groups include Black Caribbean, Mixed White and Black Caribbean and Asian.
+There are 427 children attending the school, about half of whom come from the immediate local catchment area.
+A large number of pupils are White British.
+Other groups include Black Caribbean, Asian and Mixed White and Black Caribbean.
 There is one pupil in the early stages of learning English.
 The proportion of children known to be eligible for free school meals has doubled in recent years but is still much lower than the national average.
 The proportion of pupils with SEND is below average.
-This group includes a number of children on the Autism Spectrum and with Physical Disabilities such as Hearing Impairment.
+This group includes a number of autistic children.

 The school works closely with parents and we are fortunate to have parents who value education and are keen to support their children with their learning.